Eric Roe: 2016 election

 In April 2016, he won a write-in primary for state representative.
 In October, the Chairman of the Chester County Democratic Party filed voter fraud charges against Roe claiming he did not meet the residency requirements, as he leased an apartment in Washington, D.C. as recently as 2013.
 However, a judge dismissed the charges.
 In the 2016 election, he received 17,617 votes or 53.2% of the vote, defeating Susan Rzucidlo.

 2018 election

 In 2018, Roe filed to run for re-election.
 He ran unopposed in the Republican primary and faced Democrat Christina Sappey in the general election.
-On November 6, Roe lost his seat to Sappey, 46% to 54%.
+In the election, Roe lost his seat to Sappey, 46% to 54%.
 He was one of 11 incumbents in the Delaware Valley to lose their seats.

 2020 election

-On November 15, 2019, Roe announced he would seek a re-match against Sappey to regain his former seat.
+On November 15, 2019, Roe announced he would seek a rematch against Sappey to regain his former seat.
 Both Roe and Sappey were unopposed in their respective primaries.
-Sappey defeated Roe by a margin of 485 votes.
+Sappey once again defeated Roe by a margin of 485 votes.

+Chester County Board of Commissioners

+2023 election

+In November 2022, Roe announced his candidacy for the 2023 Chester County Board of Commissioners election.
+Shortly after, incumbent Republican commissioner Michelle Kichline announced she would not seek reelection.
+In the four candidate race, Roe secured a seat as the minority member of the board, finishing third in voting behind Democrats Josh Maxwell and Marian Moskowitz.